pip-webui/pip-webui-tutorial/step6/Readme.md

 Todo: Each node shall have its own location!
 Todo: Can we add the hook to resize tiles into the framework?

 We receive data from the dataset.
-Use '$scope.dataSet.get('NodesTestCollection').getAll()' to read data from a set of 'NodesTestCollection'.
+Use `$scope.dataSet.get('NodesTestCollection').getAll()` to read data from a set of 'NodesTestCollection'.

 ```javascript
 (function (angular) {